8KOHAN/Telegram-bots-on-python/telegram-bot-for-downloading-videos-from-tiktok-and-youtube/README.md

 ```
 📌 Notes

-    All files are automatically deleted after sending to the user.
+- All files are automatically deleted after sending to the user.

-    Designed for personal or small-scale use.
+- Designed for personal or small-scale use.

-    Respect the terms of service of TikTok and YouTube when using this bot.
+- espect the terms of service of TikTok and YouTube when using this bot.